tanthongtan/dv-cosine/README.md

 Run ensemble.py in order to test the combination of document embeddings with NB-weighted bag of ngrams.

-We highly encourage everyone to try and reproduce the experiments, and all thoughts and criticisms are greatly appreciented, thanks! :)
+We highly encourage everyone to try and reproduce the experiments, and all thoughts and criticisms are greatly appreciated, thanks! :)

 We'll post the trained embeddings as well as the imdb preprocessed data after the anonymity period